makersmakingchange/Spruce-Mini-Joystick/README.md

  --->
 The Spruce Mini Joystick is a mini sized proportional joystick that can be used for adaptive gaming or computer access with a suitable adaptor.
 Based on a generic PS2-style game controller thumbstick, it has range of motion of ±30° and requires approximately 75 grams-force to fully deflect.
 This joystick has a two output cables, one with a 3.5 mm TRRS audio plug (i.e., headphone jack) for the joystick, and one with a 3.5 mm mono audio plug for the push switch.

 The Spruce Mini Joystick can be used directly as a left or right thumbstick for the [Microsoft Xbox Adaptive Controller (XAC)](https://www.xbox.com/en-CA/accessories/controllers/xbox-adaptive-controller) using the X1 or X2 analog input ports.
 It can also be used with the [Forest Joystick Mouse Hub](https://github.com/makersmakingchange/Forest-Joystick-Mouse-Hub) as a USB Gamepad or USB Mouse.
+The Spruce Joystick has a

 The Spruce Mini Joystick is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.